openapx/r-service-auditor/README.md

 - `class` further classifies the type of object, such as `sdtm` for type `datafile`
 - `reference` common reference
 - `object`is the object hash value
-- `actor` is the service or user associated with the audited event
+- `actor` is the service or user associated with an audited event
+- 'env' is the environment associated with an audited event
 - `from` is start of the period for selecting audit records by their corresponding date
 - `to` is end of the period for selecting audit records by their corresponding date
 - `limit` is the number of records to retrieve